Here's How Your Trade EOG Resources Inc. (EOG) Aggressively Right Now

 BofA Securities gave a rating of “Neutral” to EOG, setting the target price at $104 in the report published on October 14th of the current year.

-Volatility was left at 3.45%, however, over the last 30 days, the volatility rate increased by 3.45%, as shares sank -0.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.23% lower at present.
+Volatility was left at 3.48%, however, over the last 30 days, the volatility rate increased by 3.43%, as shares surge +3.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.23% upper at present.

 Insider Trading